-A questionable source exhibits one or more of the following: extreme bias, overt propaganda, poor or no sourcing to credible information and/or is fake news.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
 Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
-Please note sources on this list are not considered fake news unless specifically written in the notes section for that source.
+Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

 National Economics Editorial

 Has this Media Source failed a fact check?LET US KNOW HERE.

-Bias: Extreme Right, Propaganda
+Reasoning: Extreme Right, Propaganda

 Notes: National Economics Editorial (NEE) is a news site that purports to support Economic Nationalism.
 While NEE does cover some economic issues it is, as the name implies, mainly an editorial site.
-The opinions expressed in the stories cover current affairs with a pronounced right wing bias.
+The opinions expressed in the stories cover current affairs with a pronounced right-wing bias.
 NEE is, on the whole, long on rhetoric and short on factual content and credible sourcing.
 Due to the overt bias and lack of factual information, NEE is rated Questionable.
 (D. Kelley 3/29/2017)